jphalimi/PythonForMIC/Doc/library/ossaudiodev.rst

    ALSA is in the standard kernel as of 2.5.x.
-Presumably if you use ALSA, you'll have to make sure its OSS compatibility layer is active to use ossaudiodev, but you're gonna need it for the vast majority of Linux audio apps anyway.
+Presumably if you use ALSA, you'll have to make sure its OSS compatibility layer is active to use ossaudiodev, but you're gonna need it for the vast majority of Linux audio apps anyways.

    Sounds like things are also complicated for other BSDs.
 In response to my python-dev query, Thomas Wouters said: